Theater Poster: Dragon Ball Super: Super Hero Opens in U.S. on August 19

 News

-Theater Poster: Dragon Ball Super: Super Hero Opens in U.S. on August 19
+Theater Poster Lists Dragon Ball Super: Super Hero Film Opening in U.S. on August 19

 posted on by Lynzee Loveridge

-A theater poster for the Dragon Ball Super: Super Hero revealed that the anime film will open in U.S. theaters on August 19.
+A theater poster for Dragon Ball Super: Super Hero is listing that the anime film will open in U.S. theaters on August 19.
 Twitter user trickthetm posted a picture of the poster on Saturday.
 It was on display at the AMC Neshaminy 24 theater in Bensalem, Pennsylvania located inside the Neshaminy Mall.

 The Red Ribbon Army was once destroyed by Son Goku.
 Individuals, who carry on its spirit, have created the ultimate Androids, Gamma 1 and Gamma 2.
 These two Androids call themselves “Super Heroes”.
 They start attacking Piccolo and Gohan… What is the New Red Ribbon Army's objective?
 In the face of approaching danger, it is time to awaken, Super Hero!